CMagnac/cmagnac.github.io/_posts/2023-05-19-medical-hypnosis.md

 The official definition provided by the **Haute Autorité de Santé** (HAS), the French High Authority of Health, outlines the application domains of VR, which include :

-* training of health professionals
+* Training of health professionals
-* relaxation and stress reduction
+* Relaxation and stress reduction
-* psychology and psychiatry
+* Psychology and psychiatry
-* pain relief
+* Pain relief
-* re-education
+* Re-education
-* treatment of neurodegenerative diseases
+* Treatment of neurodegenerative diseases
-* anesthesia, and surgery
+* Anesthesia, and surgery

 <blockquote>
 The use of equipment (such as a dummy or a procedural simulator), virtual reality or a standardized patient, to reproduce care situations or environments, to teach diagnostic and therapeutic procedures and to allow processes, clinical situations or decision-making by a healthcare professional or a team of professionals.